Rate of convergence in Trotter's approximation theorem and its applications: Introduction and main results

-In Section 2, we give a proof of Theorem \ref{Trotter-refine}.
-The essential difficulty of the proof appears in the estimates corresponding to the third and fourth terms on the right-hand side of \eqref{rate of convergence}.
-We manage to establish them by applying an estimate of the norm of the difference between the discrete resolvent and the limiting one, which cannot be asked for in any early results.
+In Section 2, we give the proof of Theorem \ref{Trotter-refine}.
+Since the Banach space $B_n$ on which the operator $T_n$ is defined may vary as $n$ does, one may think of the proof as more complicated than that given in \cite{CT}.
+However, we can see that such generality does not essentially affect the proof itself, which implies that we can obtain many kinds of rates of convergences under various settings.
+Moreover, we also give a rate of convergence under an additional assumption on the limiting semigroup $(\mathcal{T}_t)_{t \ge 0}$ as an immediate consequence of the main result.
 Section 3 is devoted to applications of Theorem \ref{Trotter-refine} to the rates of convergences for central limit theorems (CLTs, in short) in probability theory.
 The speed rate of the CLT is called the Berry--Esseen type bound and it corresponds to a certain refinement of the CLT.
 So far, a lot of ways to establish this kind of bound are known.
-See e.g., \cite[Chapter XVI]{Feller} for a proof of the Berry--Esseen type bound based on the convergence of characteristic functions.
+See e.g., \cite[Chapter XVI]{Feller} for the proof of the Berry--Esseen type bound based on the convergence of characteristic functions.
 On the other hand, there is an alternative representation of the CLT in terms of the convergence of semigroups, whose proof is given by employing Trotter's approximation theorem.
 We give the Berry--Esseen type bound for the semigroup CLT by using Theorem \ref{Trotter-refine}.
 As a further problem, we also consider a CLT for magnetic transition operators on crystal lattices discussed in \cite{Kotani}.
 We give a quantitative estimate of the CLT by applying Theorem \ref{Trotter-refine} as well.